faramarzmunshi/d2l-nlp/README.md

   - Briefly explain how these cause complications for ML with regard to NL

   Exercises:

-    1. Summarize the types of ambiguity and give a brief explanation of each
+    1. Summarize the types of ambiguity and give a brief explanation of each.

     2. Give an example of each type of ambiguity not included in this notebook from the text data loaded above.

     3. How does compositionality affect meaning and make natural language processing harder?